e22m4u/js-repository/README.md

 ## Transformers

-Transformers are used to modify values of specific fields before writing to the database.
-Transformers allow you to specify what changes should be made to incoming data.
-The exception is [empty values](#Empty-Values), which are not subject to transformation.
+Transformers modify property values before they are written to the database.
+They define how incoming data should be processed.
+[Empty values](#Empty-Values) are exempt from transformation.

 - `trim` removes whitespace from both ends of string
-- `toUpperCase` convert string to uppercase
+- `toUpperCase` converts string to uppercase
-- `toLowerCase` convert string to lowercase
+- `toLowerCase` converts string to lowercase
-- `toTitleCase` convert string to title case
+- `toTitleCase` converts string to title case

 **Example**

-Transformers are specified in the model property definition with the `transform` parameter, which accepts the transformer name.
-If multiple names need to be specified, an array is used.
-If the transformer has settings, an object is used where the key is the transformer name and the value is its parameters.
+Transformers are specified in the model property definition using the `transform` parameter.
+It accepts a transformer name as a string.
+For multiple transformers, use an array.
+If a transformer has settings, use an object where the key is the transformer name and the value contains its parameters.

 ```js
 schema.defineModel({